billdawson/tijasmine/README.md

 ## Notes

-- It's based on the 2.0 alpha of `jasmine`, which seemed fine for me.
+- It's based on the jasmine 1.3.1, which is not the current master branch at the jasmine project (they are working on 2.0).

 - The console reporter is the only reporter.
 Fork me and add more!